aashipat/pissd-off/README.md

 - **`test.php`**:
   - Backend script that handles requests for bathroom coordinates and ratings.
   - Connects to the SQL database to store and retrieve data.

+#### SQL Files (inside `pissd-off/sql-files`)
+- **`CreateScoreTrigger.sql`**:
+  - Creates a SQL trigger called UpdateScoreAfterInsert.
+  - Updates the score of a washroom in the Washrooms table whenever a new rating is inserted into the Forms table.

+- **`CreateScoreView.sql`**:
+  - Creates a view (virtual table) called WashroomScores.
+  - Calculates overall scores for washrooms based on wait time, gender equality, and cleanliness.

 ## Database Setup